 Morales Bermudez Cerrutti became president of Peru after he and other high ranking military officers announced the government change on Aug.
 28, 1975, following a sickness of President Juan Velasco that had resulted in a leg amputation.
 Soon afterwards, policies were reversed and elections were held in 1980 that were won by Fernando Belaunde Terry.

 In 2021-2022 Vargas Llosa, the former Peruvian presidential candidate who resides in Spain as a Spanish citizen, was very active in raising awareness through international literature conferences and related pressers, or opinion writing in one of the leading newspapers in Spain, to warn about alleged dangers to democracy and freedom posed by Castillo.
-Part of the regional press in Latin America avidly re-published Vargas Llosa´s comments about Castillo, rival of Keiko Fujimori in the elections.
+Some press in Latin America re-published Vargas Llosa´s comments about Castillo, rival of Keiko Fujimori in the elections.
 He had supported Keiko Fujimori in the 2021 elections in Peru with his son participating in political meetings before masses in Peruvian public spaces by giving speeches next to her while surrounded by flags, like Vargas Llosa did himself with Toledo ahead of the 2001 vote.

 Viva la "nueva" refineria de Talara!